 Though the list looks pretty long, the ingredients are pretty common ones, nevertheless.

-- The batter is poured into a prepared cake pan (parchment paper lined) and baked in a water bath.
+- Pour the batter into a prepared cake pan (parchment paper lined) and bake in a water bath (on the lowest rack in your oven).
 Make sure to line both the sides and bottom of the pan.

-- With a springform pan, placing it directly in a pan filled with water (for the hot water bath) will result in water seeping into the batter from the bottom.
+- With a springform pan, placing it directly in a pan filled with water (for the hot water bath) will result in water seeping into the tin and batter from the bottom.
 To avoid that, most people would wrap their cake tins with aluminum foil before placing them into the water-filled pan.
 I chose not to wrap my cake tin with foil.
-Instead, I placed my cake tin in a slightly larger cake tin and placed both into the water bath.
-This way, water will never seep into my cake.
+Instead, I place my cake tin in a slightly larger cake tin and place both into the water bath.
+This way, water will never seeps into my cake.
 And I save the hassle of having to wrap the foil around my cake tin.

 - Once the cake is baked, turn off the oven but leave the cake in the oven for 10 minutes.
 Leave the cake to cool in the oven for another 10 to 15 minutes with the oven door ajar before removing and turning it out of the cake tin onto a wire rack.